-Operation Wallacea has Tour Operators Liability cover which covers public and product liability to the value of £10 million, professional indemnity to the value of £250,000 and employers liability to £10 million.
-All staff and volunteers are covered under a medical insurance policy which includes unlimited overseas medical and repatriation expenses.
+Operation Wallacea has Tour Operators Liability cover which covers public and product liability to the value of £10 million, professional indemnity to the value of £250,000 and employer's liability to £10 million.
+All staff and volunteers insurance details are collected in advance and provided to the relevant field staff in advance.
 Copies of documents available on website and from UK office.